 Tarragon has a long culinary history.
-The sweet, licorice and anise like aroma of tarragon wafted into Europe with the Mongolian invasion, from where it proceeded to spread across the world.
-Although there is little difference in their benefits, it is best to use French Tarragon when cooking.
+The sweet, licorice and anise-like aroma of tarragon wafted into Europe with the Mongolian invasion, from where it proceeded to spread across the world.
+Although there is little difference in their benefits, it is best to use French tarragon when cooking.

-Tarragon became the famous and distinct flavour in french cuisine lending its aroma and taste to such sauces as bearnaise, poulet a l’estragon and chaufroid, it is also a special ingredient in French made Dijon Mustard.
+Tarragon became the famous and distinct flavour in French cuisine lending its aroma and taste to such sauces as bearnaise, poulet a l’estragon and chaufroid, it is also a special ingredient in French made Dijon Mustard.
 Tarragon is also one of the many herbs used in Herbes de Provence (Nurzynska – Wierdak, R., & Zawislak, G., 2014).
-By the 16th century tarragon became popularized all over Europe and its benefits were beginning to become known such as its positive aid for the heart and liver (Charles, D.J., 2013).
+By the 16th century, tarragon became popularized all over Europe and its benefits were beginning to become known such as its positive aid for the heart and liver (Charles, D.J., 2013).

-Tarragon has numerous health benefits, many of which can be derived by consuming the plant leaves fresh or through a fresh leaf infusion in water or vinegar; other are produced by pharmacological extraction.
+Tarragon has numerous health benefits, many of which can be derived by consuming the plant leaves fresh or through a fresh leaf infusion in water or vinegar; others are produced by pharmacological extraction.
 Historically it had numerous uses for various cultures, some of which continue to be used today.

 Arabic: Tarragon was used as an aid for insomnia as well as to enhance the taste of unpleasant medicines.
 Furthermore, it was used as an anesthetic for throbbing teeth, skin sores as well as cuts (Obolskiy, D., et al., 2011).
 Arabic herbalists also used tarragon as a breath freshener (Charles, D.J., 2013).